dts-hosting/terraform-aws-dspace/README.md

 whether to use public vs. private subnets with a NAT gateway; the specifics of how security groups are defined, and so on).

+For the `IAM ECS role` the easy option is to assign these prefab policies:

+- AmazonEC2ContainerRegistryReadOnly
+- AmazonECS_FullAccess
+- AmazonSSMReadOnlyAccess

 The example project represents one way externally created resources can be used with this module.